vickyhella/vickyhella.github.io/docs/development-basics/efficiency.md

 ## Command-Line Skills
 ### Changing the Default Directory in Terminal

 The default directory of the terminal is the user's root directory.
-If we want to change it to a directory that is used more often, you can:
+If you want to change it to a directory that is used more often, you can:

 1. Open the `~/.zshrc` file: